Innoactive/Creator/.Documentation/articles/innoactive-creator/workflow-editor.md

 ## Training Name

-You can change the displayed name of the training course on the top of the chapter menu.
-Changing this name does not change the filename of the training course.
+You can change the name of the training course by clicking the pen icon next to it on the top of the chapter menu.
+Changing the name does change the filename and directory name of the training course and saves the current progress.

 ## Save button